Winter clothing you need in Sweden this year! (+prices)

 To give you some advice, always choose a longer jacket over a shorter one and take your time to pick the right one because you are most likely going to wear the same one during the whole winter.
 I’ve been looking for my winter jacket in the clothing stores but they are often overpriced ranging from SEK 700 to infinity.
 I got mine from the internet for half the price and I’m satisfied.
 I suggest looking into online shopping if you want to find lower prices but keep in mind that you won’t be able to try it on.

-A blue winter jacket
+A blue winter jacket on display in a clothing store.

 Photo: Annamaria